-After an initial assessment of the alleged facts, the Title IX Officer may-if the Complainant and Respondent agree-begin an Alternative Resolution process.
+Alternative Resolution is not available when the Complainant is a student and the Respondent is an employee.
+In other cases, after an initial assessment of the alleged facts, the Title IX Officer may-if the Complainant and Respondent agree in writing-begin an Alternative Resolution process.
 The Title IX Officer will, if appropriate, begin the process in consultation with other offices depending on whether the Complainant and Respondent are faculty, other academic appointees, staff, student employees, or students.
 Alternative Resolution may include, among other responses:

 - separating the parties;

 - providing for safety;

 - referring the parties to counseling;

-- mediation (except in cases of sexual violence); - referral for disciplinary action; - an agreement between the parties; - conducting targeted preventive educational and training programs; and - conducting a follow-up review to ensure that the resolution has been carried out effectively.
+- mediation (except in cases of sexual violence);

+- referral for disciplinary action;

+- an agreement between the parties;

+- conducting targeted preventive educational and training programs; and

+conducting a follow-up review to ensure that the resolution has been carried out effectively.